 Learn more about endometrial polyps

 Endometrial polyps are overgrowths of uterine lining that can be associated with infertility.
-Our San Antonio fertility specialists explain what endometrial polyps are and how we can treat them to help you restore your fertility.
+Our San Antonio fertility specialists explain what these uterine polyps are and how we can treat them to help you restore your fertility.

 What are endometrial polyps?